Headshot 2019.jpg

 I retired from Paradise show and design, now the Launch Group, in June 2019.

-“Welcome Home Doc,” is the second book in the Logger’s Ridge series.
+Published in 2020, “Welcome Home Doc” is the second book in the Logger’s Ridge series.
 A pediatrician fresh out of residency returns home to join his parents’ medical practice.
 The challenges he faces have less to do with medicine than with life and love.

 A resident of Central Florida, in my “day jobs,” I have managed a convention center, opened a rodeo arena, worked for a world-famous theme park company, worked for the circus, and provided technical support for meetings and conventions.
 Photography has long been a hobby.
 Now retired, I hold a BA, MA, and an MBA.
 I am married with two grown daughters.